 Each year, for the few days of the Saturnalia, Roman society, notable for its ruthless pursuit of wealth and domination, recreated the Golden Age of Saturn.

 Saturnalia Celebrations at Home

 Throughout the Saturnalia, all schools were closed and most business was suspended.
-Children could play at home, while Roman men could lay aside the heavy, encumbering toga that respectable male citizens wore in the city and put on the more comfortable synthesis, or dining tunic.
+Women put aside their spindles and left their looms, children could play at home, while Roman men could lay aside the heavy, encumbering toga that respectable male citizens wore about their business in the city and put on the more comfortable synthesis or dining tunic.

 Playing dice and other forms of gambling, normally discouraged, could be indulged in by all the family, though the stakes were supposed to be nuts rather than hard cash.

 A Princeps Saturnalia (King of the Saturnalia) was appointed from among the whole household, slave and free, according to a throw of the dice and he led the revels and made decrees which the rest of the household had to obey, however outrageous.
 The Lord of Misrule, appointed as part of Christmas celebrations in the Middle Ages is a closely related custom.

 Slavery was an accepted fact of life in ancient Rome and slaves worked in all kinds of occupations from practising medicine and teaching, to labouring in the mines in horrendous conditions or working in a chain gang on a farm.
 While small households and businesses might employ only one or two slaves, the great households of the very rich would be staffed by many hundreds of slaves, each with their own specialised job to do.